dylanesque/Cheatsheets/css.md

 - `outline-offset` allows you to add a gap between the element and the outline, like a second border.

+## Margin Collapse

+Margin collapse is when overlapping margins take up less space than their total sums.

+- Only vertical margins collapse: however, this will flip if the `writing-mode` is switched.
+The most accurate way to view this is that only block-direction margins collapse.

+- Only adjacent elements collapse: placing an `hr` between two elements, for example, would be enough to prevent this from happening.

+- The largest margin will win out in a collapse, and dictate the space taken up.

+- Nesting one of the elements in a container like a `div` will NOT prevent collapsing.
+For this to happen, there can be no elements in-between the parent and child, no height set on the parent, and no border or padding set on the relevant parent edge.

+- Margins can collapse in the same direction, as with a parent and child.

+- Negative margins can still collapse; In the case of positive and negative margins overlapping, they'll be added together, and that sum will be the computed margin.

+For multiple (more than 2) overlapping margins of mixed positivity:

+1) Find the largest positive margin
+2) Find the largest negative margin
+3) Add them together

 # Centering

 - The auto margin technique for centering elements is still quite useful when you have a single element that you need centered, and making the parent element a Flexbox or Grid container would be overkill.